ooni/ooni.org/content/post/2024-eu-sanctions/index.md

 {{<img src="images/Figure_1_ooni_timeline_light.png" title="Figure 1: VPs showing first signs of blocking of www.rt.com over the course of 13 months, as measured by OONI." alt="OONI">}}

+*Figure 1: VPs showing first signs of blocking of www.rt.com over the course of 13 months, as measured by OONI.*

 # Blocking in Europe: inconsistent at all levels